OthelloQi/Fashion-Image-Classification/README.md

 * [Microsoft Data Science Virtual Machine for Deep Learning](https://github.com/OthelloQi/Fashion-Image-Classification#microsoft-data-science-virtual-machine-for-deep-learning)

-In this workshop, we focus on image classification using deep l
+In this workshop, we focus on image classification using deep learning.
+We use the Microsoft Custom Vision service and transfer learning as well as Microsoft Azure Notebooks with the Keras deep learning A